sauravkuila/aspire-assignment/README.md

 * `POST`   /v1/admin/update          --> approve/reject pending loans. only authenticated admin can reach this

 ### Usage
-* Download the relevant executable from `releases` folder and run
+* Download the relevant executable from `releases/macos` or `releases/windows` folder and run
 * Download the `local.yaml` and edit the database connection settings
 ```
 databases: